panaceai/knowledge-alchemy/README.md

     ```

 ## PDF Summarization Tool
-The tool takes PDF files and a prompt stored in a `.txt` file as input and returns a json file containing the summarizes of PDFs.
+The tool takes PDF files and a prompt stored in a `.txt` file as input and returns a JSON file containing PDF summaries.

 ### Usage 🚀